Sergiovil64/fbook-cdk/ARCHITECTURE.md

 ## Overview

 This project provisions the AWS infrastructure for **Fbook**, a Facebook-like social network clone, using AWS CDK (TypeScript).
-The system is composed of three independent microservices — Publications, Comments, and Friendships — each running on its own EC2 instance and backed by a dedicated DynamoDB table.
+The system is composed of three independent NestJS microservices — Usuarios, Amistad, and Publicaciones — each running as a Docker container on its own EC2 instance and backed by dedicated DynamoDB tables.

 Authentication is handled by a Cognito User Pool acting as a fully compliant OIDC Authorization Server (Authorization Code Flow + PKCE).